PEDIATRIC SCOLIOSIS HUB

 A child with scoliosis can suffer from different physical, emotional, and social challenges.
 Many children do not want to wear their braces to school and among their friends, and therefore, avoid treatment.
 If your child experiences pain, we urge you to bring your child to us.

-When the curve becomes detected early, our doctors can address the symptoms and begin treatment to prevent the curve from progressing.
+When the curve is detected early, our doctors can address the symptoms and begin treatment to prevent the curve from progressing.
 However, if left untreated, the condition can lead to heart- and lung-related problems.
-Once the spinal curve gets identified, children should undergo regular checkups to monitor any progression.
+Once the spinal curve is identified, children should undergo regular checkups to monitor any progression.

 Health challenges

-Although health issues may not occur until the child gets older when changes can occur. if the curve progresses, it can negatively impact the heart and lung functions.
-Also, although children may not feel pain at the moment, the abnormal posture can affect activity, and cause discomfort and arthritis as they grow.
+Although health issues may not occur until the child gets older, changes can occur.
+If the curve progresses, it can negatively impact the heart and lung functions.
+Also, although children may not feel pain at the moment, the abnormal posture can affect activity and cause discomfort and arthritis as they grow.

 Appearance